sigscale/ocs/README.md

 ### [RADIUS](https://tools.ietf.org/html/rfc2865) & [DIAMETER](https://tools.ietf.org/html/rfc6733)
-The OCS acts as an authentication, authorization and accounting (AAA) server for network access servers (NAS) using the Remote Authentication Dial In User Service (RADIUS) and DIAMETER protocols.
+The OCS acts as an authentication, authorization and accounting (AAA) server for network access servers (NAS) using the RADIUS and DIAMETER protocols.
+The DIAMETER Ro interface (3GPP 32.299) supports Session Charging with Unit Reservation (SCUR).

 #### Authentication & Authorization
-A wireless local area network (WLAN/Wi-Fi) access point (AP) acts as a NAS using RADIUS / DIAMETER protocol to request authentication from the OCS (AAA server) for subscribers attempting to associate.
+A wireless local area network (WLAN/Wi-Fi) access point (AP) acts as a NAS using RADIUS/DIAMETER protocol to request authentication from the OCS (AAA server) for subscribers attempting to associate.
 The OCS may authorize access and provide specific service authorization information (i.e. data rate, class, session expiry).